ThierrySquirrel/rocketmq-spring-boot-starter/README.md

 We have decided to suspend the maintenance or update of all Ali products.
 Maintainers of open source projects don't pay entrepreneurs to work for free because they disable your account.

+IMPORTANT: Ali decided to sanction me, today I received a text message, he forced me to pay for maintaining Ali products.
+I paid what I needed to pay yesterday, which is to maintain the Ali product, and then canceled the paid product, but I was sanctioned anyway, and now I have to pay more.
+Good luck to everyone, don't be sanctioned by Ali.

 Support function:

 - [x] Three modes of sending ordinary messages: synchronous, asynchronous and one-way